-So he popped the question… now what!?
+So they popped the question… now what!?
 After you say yes, your excitement will take over and you’ll probably want to shout the big news from the nearest rooftop, but who do you tell first, and what are some creative ways to do so?
 With the holiday engagement season in full swing, we took some time to create a list of things to consider after the ring is on your finger!

 Who do you tell first?

-Okay, so lets say he really does get down on one knee this holiday season…who will you tell first!?
+Okay, so let’s say he really does get down on one knee this holiday season…who will you tell first!?
 That’s a big question you might want to consider before he actually pops the question.
 It seems like a no-brainer but the digital age has completely changed the way we announce and celebrate monumental moments such as engagements.
 Imagine how you’d feel if you saw a photo of your sister’s or best friend’s engagement on Instagram before you even got the confirmation for yourself.
-Although it might be tempting to post an excited photo of that picture perfect moment, we urge you to do a couple things first… Number one, take some time for the two of you, take in those first few moments as an engaged couple together and cherish it!
+Although it might be tempting to post an exciting photo of that picture-perfect moment, we urge you to do a couple of things first… Number one, take some time for the two of you, take in those first few moments as an engaged couple together and cherish it!
 Next, share the big news with the most important people in both your lives.
 If you have children, they should be first on the list, next comes your closest family members followed by best friends, extended family and anyone else who is particularly special to you.
 After you have personally shared the big news with all of these important people then you can post away on all your social media accounts!

 This is a super fun idea for sharing the big news with close friends and family members that you won’t be seeing face to face in the days following the engagement.
 You don’t need to have a flashy song and dance or a professional videographer to make a cute and meaningful video these days.
-Consider sharing the news with the long distance friends and family by making a simple video.
+Consider sharing the news with the long-distance friends and family by making a simple video.
 Make a little slideshow including some of your favorite couples’ photos and end with an image from the engagement to announce the big news, pair it with a meaningful song and you’ve got a hit!
-Apps such as Flipgram allow you to make a video/slideshow that can be easily shared on social media after you personally message the particularly important friends and family.
+Apps such as Flipgram allow you to make a video/slideshow that can be easily shared on social media after you personally message your particularly important friends and family.

 Share the Proposal: